Read All About It: Johns Hopkins University Blogs It All

 Expanding from just offering an Admissions blog and a number of current student blogs, to now offering blogs written by alumni, parents, faculty, and staff has really made me proud.
 I know of very few other University blog programs as extensive as Hopkins.
 I also am impressed about how we have expanded to so many other social media programs, providing prospective students with a variety of ways to connect with our current students.

-Spill it!
-Do you have a favorite?
+you have a favorite?

 In my opinion the great success of Hopkins Interactive has to be our Academics Blog.
 I know of no other University that has such a site.
 Pretty simple, the Academic Blog contains student-written entries about every academic major and minor offered at Hopkins.
 These blogs provide an up-close look at the experiences that real students have had at Johns Hopkins.
 Within the blogs, one will read about students who have changed or added majors, taken classes completely unrelated to their major, fulfilled multiple majors and minors, and otherwise explored their academic curiosities while at Hopkins.